mjoblin/vibin/README_DEV.md

   retrieving media metadata, etc.
 * Acts as a hub for all the feature managers (Favorites, Links, Lyrics, etc).
-* Announces any updates as messages over a WebSocket connection (such as playhead position updates, playlist updates, etc) to any interested subscribers.
+* Announces any updates as messages over a WebSocket connection (such as playhead position updates, queue updates, etc) to any interested subscribers.

 The REST API is mostly a thin API layer that sits in front of `Vibin`.
 The WebSocket server subscribes to any `Vibin` updates, which it then passes on to any connected clients.